Sitecore-Hackathon/2022-NameTooLongException/README.md

 # Submission Boilerplate

-Welcome to Sitecore Hackathon 2018.
+Welcome to Sitecore Hackathon 2019.

-The Hackathon site can be found at http://www.sitecorehackathon.org/sitecore-hackathon-2018/
+The Hackathon site can be found at http://www.sitecorehackathon.org/sitecore-hackathon-2019/

-This purpose of repository is to provide a sample which shows how to structure the Hackathon submissions.
+The purpose of this repository is to provide a sample which shows how to structure the Hackathon submissions.
 We highly recommend

 ## Entry Submission Requirements

-All teams are required to submit the following as part of their entry submission on or before the end of the Hackathon on **Saturday March 3rd 2018 at 8PM EST**.
-The modules should be based on [Sitecore 9.0 rev. 171219 (Update-1)](https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/90/Sitecore_Experience_Platform_90_Update1.aspx).
+All teams are required to submit the following as part of their entry submission on or before the end of the Hackathon on **Friday March 1st 2019 at 8PM EST**.
+The modules should be based on [Sitecore 9.1 (Initial Release)](https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/91/Sitecore_Experience_Platform_91_Initial_Release.aspx).

 **Failure to meet any of the requirements will result in automatic disqualification.** Please reach out to any of the organisers or judges if you require any clarification.

-- Sitecore 9.0 Update 1 Module (Module install package)
+- Sitecore 9.1 (Initial Release) Module (Module install package)
    - An installation Sitecore Package (`.zip` or `.update`)

 - Module code in a public Git source repository.
 We will be judging (amongst other things):